Some things are urgent.1 Some are important. Some are both. Some are neither.

 5. Consider Pruning Existing Commitments

 “Resolving it” might mean giving significant advance notice or negotiating an alternative solution that’s just as good or better for the other party.
-Or it well mean following through with your prior “yes” to an acknowledged point of completion and being more careful about what you say “yes” to in the future.
+Or it well mean following through with your prior “yes” to close the book on that commitment and then being more careful about what you say “yes” to in the future.

 Saying “no” is never an end in itself.
-It’s a means to a different end.
-But it’s also an indispensable means.
+It’s a means to a different end—to protecting the space that you have to give your attention to what matters most.
+But to that end, saying “no” is an indispensable means.

-Without saying “no” in a way that corresponds to and supports the “yes” that you wan to say, your days are likely to get filled with the urgent—but not necessarily with the important.
+Without saying “no” in a way that corresponds to and supports the “yes” that you want to say, you’ll find your days filled with the urgent—but not necessarily with the important.
+And that’s no recipe for maximizing your contribution over the long haul.

-For the basic suggestions that I’ve summarized here, I’m grateful to Michael S. Hyatt, Free to Focus: A Total Productivity System to Achieve More by Doing Less (Grand Rapids: Baker, 2019), 108–10; Greg McKeown, Essentialism: The Disciplined Pursuit of Less (New York: Crown Business, 2014), 140–54. ↩
+For the basic suggestions that I’ve summarized here, I’m grateful to Michael S. Hyatt, Free to Focus: A Total Productivity System to Achieve More by Doing Less (affiliate disclosure; Grand Rapids: Baker, 2019), 108–10; Greg McKeown, Essentialism: The Disciplined Pursuit of Less (affiliate disclosure; New York: Crown Business, 2014), 140–54. ↩

 McKeown, Essentialism, 139. ↩